 Capabilities as a design concept are relatively old and relatively intuitive: something should only be able to interact with resources for which it has (unforgeable) rights.
 Capabilities can be viewed as a way to implement the principles of least privilege and privilege separation.
 They have been implemented in hardware, software, and a combination of the two, at least in a research setting.
 Wikipedia’s Capability-based security article has a good list of capability supporting systems that managed to escape the lab.
-Traditionally, cost of re-developement/re-implementation or performance has kept capability systems out of wider use.
+Traditionally, cost of re-development/re-implementation or performance has kept capability systems out of wider use.

 Do they replace FreeBSD Capsicum capabilities?

 They do not.
 Capsicum capabilities in FreeBSD (and by extension CheriBSD) is analogous to seccomp on Linux.
 It’s used at a per process level in user space to restrict system calls.
 Nor are they related to the withdrawn POSIX capabilities.

 CHERI by contrast, is an architectural feature that extends existing architectures which can be used for things like low level memory safety.
 CHERI capabilities are most often used like fat pointers carrying additional benefits.
 As a general rule, the closer you are tied to the hardware, ie compiler, language runtime, or operating system, the more you care about the CHERI features.

 Ideally, a security conscious application would make use of both OS-based sandboxing and CHERI protections, although it may not be aware of the CHERI features it uses through a trusted computing base (like a compiler).